jiu-virgil/sveltekit-pwa-template/README.md

-# a template containing all the boilerplate needed for a svelte-kit pwa web application
+# A template containing all the boilerplate needed for a svelte-kit pwa web application

 Made after https://github.com/tretapey/svelte-pwa using the latest (at the time of writing) version of sveltekit.